CT First Aid Instructor

 Once qualified as a CT First Aid Instructor what are the ongoing costs?

 Once qualified by us, you will be able to set up your own courses and order materials from us.
-There is no annual registration fee, however there are monitoring fees.
+There is no annual registration fee, and there are no monitoring fees.
+There is also no revalidation fee as long as you have delivered at least 5 course over a five year period.
 The cost to you per student, which includes a printed book and a PDF certificate is as follows.

 • £9 EFAW (plus postage)